-1. Develop (create), deliver and accredit multi-modal, evidence informed high quality CPD programs encompassing all CanMEDS roles that are aimed at meeting identified needs of specialists in gastroenterology
+1. Develop (create), deliver and accredit multi-modal, evidence-informed high-quality CPD programs encompassing all CanMEDS roles that are aimed at meeting the identified needs of specialists in gastroenterology.

 3. To provide opportunities for self-learning, reflection and self-assessment that will enhance the learners’ ability to identify areas for enhancement and/or improvement in knowledge, skills and performance.

-4. Identify strategies to assess effectiveness of CPD programs in influencing health outcomes
+4. Identify strategies to assess the effectiveness of CPD programs in influencing health outcomes.